 My name is Cole Dutton and I’m in a wheelchair.
 This is the story of how I hunted in New Zealand with Spey Creek.
 The first night we went out in the Ranger.
-We got up to the top of a mountain and starting glassing with our guide Wyatt.
+We got up to the top of a mountain and starting glassing with our guides Wyatt and Jake.
 We saw a lot of Fallow does then we saw a big ram on a mountainside about a mile away.
 When we got over there we had the choice of shooting another nice one but we decided to keep going for the big Arapawa ram.
 We got closer and got prone for a shot with the 7mm Best of the West rifle.
 I slowly squeezed and hit him in the chest 510 yards away and he immediately died.
 He was the biggest ram Spey Creek has ever shot by half an inch.

 The second day we didn’t get anything but we spotted a stag that I really wanted.
 We tried to get him but it got too dark.
 The next morning we went to where he was.
 We took the Ranger as far as we could.
 The stag was feeding with two other stags.
 Then we went as far as we could with my wheelchair.
 Then my dad and guide rolled up hill onto a berm cause we had to stay low and I can’t crawl.
 I then got a shot with my single shot 308 Marlin.
 I cocked my gun and squeezed the trigger and down the stag went.
 My red stag scored about 360 SCI at 300 yards.